Ryan-Bauroth/WordHunt/README.md

 are no words in the English language that start with an 'MT'.
-This method of storage, therefore, significantly increases the speed of execution, taking mere milliseconds compared to the seconds the bucket solver took.
+This method of storage, therefore, significantly increases the speed of execution, taking mere milliseconds compared to the seconds the bucket solver takes.

 ## Resources
 [Article discussing the Trie approach I took](https://medium.com/@abhay.khanna_37314/word-hunt-cracking-the-code-9344188b1edb)